NikaYz/Hinglish_Chatbot_-_News_Summarizer/README.md

 ## Usage Instructions

+To access the models, there is a file named `Models-access.txt`, which contains links to the trained models.
+You can download the models from there for inference.

 To get started with the project, follow the instructions in the Jupyter notebooks:

-1. **Open the Jupyter notebooks**: `Hinglish-Chatbot.ipynb`, `New-Summarizer.ipynb` to explore the implementation.
+1. **Open the Jupyter notebooks**:
+   - `Hinglish-Chatbot.ipynb`: Explore the implementation for training and interacting with the Hinglish chatbot.
+   - `New-Summarizer.ipynb`: Explore the implementation for the news summarization task.

-2. **Load the models and tokenizers** in `INFER.ipynb`:
+2. **Load the models and tokenizers**:
+   - In `INFER.ipynb`, load the pre-trained models and their respective tokenizers for both tasks (Hinglish chatbot and news summarization).

 3. **Data preprocessing**:
-   - Preprocess the data as per the notebook instructions to prepare it for the model.
+   - Follow the instructions in the notebook to preprocess the data for each task and make it ready for model inference.

 4. **Run inference**:
    - Use the provided functions to interact with the chatbot and generate responses.
-   - For the news summarization task, use the provided functions to generate summaries for news articles.
+   - For news summarization, use the provided functions to generate summaries for the input news articles.

 ## Future Improvements

 - **Training on Larger Datasets**: